This post was last updated on February 23, 2024 by Preethi Sukumaran

 Any hobby which is meaningful, non-competitive, and helps us find balance and peace can be followed.
 Gardening, painting, and journaling are all suggestions.
 You can further reflect and find the right activity for yourself.

-Sum up: How to increase hair volume and density by modifying your diet & lifestyle
+Sum up: How to increase hair volume and density

-In this article, we discussed the causes behind hair thinning from Ayurveda and explored diet, lifestyle and product suggestions from Ayurv to improve hair thickness.
-We didnt focus on temporary fixes that are useful only in making your hair look thick.
+In this article, we discussed the causes behind hair thinning from Ayurveda and explored diet, lifestyle and product suggestions from Ayurveda to improve hair thickness.
+We didn’t focus on temporary fixes that are useful only in making your hair look thick.
 We focussed on integral changes that you should make to your diet and lifestyle and routine that help with hair concerns by tackling the root of these issues – pitta imbalance.

 Hair is highly affected by the kind of food we eat, our stress levels, and the way we live each day.
 We hope this compilation gave you food for thought and have you a few answers to your question on how to increase hair volume naturally and effectively.

-We spend a lot of our time at Krya working on creating content that is useful and is genuinely from the Ayurvedic texts..
+We spend a lot of our time at Krya working on creating content that is useful and is genuinely from the Ayurvedic texts.
 The Ayurvedic acharyas have gifted us with a science that is deep, insightful and holistic.
 It helps tackle many aspects of our life and manage mental, physical & emotional health. we hope you found this piece useful and also hope that it will provide a good starting point to help you craft your own ayurvedic routine.

 Please do let us know your thoughts on this article and do feel free to drop your suggestions on other topics we could write about or make content pieces on.
 Thank you!